glynnbird/onedbperuser/README.md

 * mobile - the mobile number of the user in international format e.g. +447123456789
 * email - the email addres of the user e.g. glynn.bird@uk.ibm.com
 * appname - the name of the application e.g. myapp

+One of mobile and email must be supplied.

 Calling this API will generate a registration request and return to you: